Immolare/artist-image-generator/README.txt

 **Artist Image Generator** is an image creation tool using DALL·E 2.
 DALL·E 2 is a new artifical intelligence service provided by OpenAI (creators of ChatGPT) which allow users to create images from a text description they provide.

-We\'ve integrated this tool in a Wordpress plugin to improve the creativity of the WP community.
+We've integrated this tool in a Wordpress plugin to improve the creativity of the WP community.
 From there **you have access to a powerful AI assistant for helping you illustrate your blog posts, pages and more**.

 You can stop looking for royalty free images on the internet and just use our image creation tool to helping you illustrate any element of your Wordpress site.